AlesiaNyrt/rsschool-cv/cv.md

 Discord: AlesiaNyrt#2827

 About myself:
 I’m 36 years old and I’m very interested in programming.
-Now I try understand what area of IT is more interesting for me.
+Now I try understand which area of IT is more interesting for me.
 I worked a little with databases and I really liked it.
 I thank my current job for the experience, but I would like to have an opportunity to grow and develop in other direction and these courses is great chance for that.
 Skills and Proficiency:
 •	HTML/CSS
 •	JS (basic)